1) Why did we call it Gateway Marina?

 2) What does the project entail?

-Gateway Marina will be an integrated master planned development to be built in and around the existing Burnett Heads Boat Harbour creating a new tourism, lifestyle and leisure precinct.
+The Gateway Burnett Heads will be an integrated master planned development to be built in and around the existing Burnett Heads Boat Harbour creating a new tourism, lifestyle and leisure precinct.
 Following completion of dredging works, which have commenced, a mix of single hull, multi hull and commercial berths will be built in stages over a 7ha “wet area lease ” within the protected harbour.
 The marina berths will interface with another 7ha of freehold waterfront land which will hold a substantial mixed use marina village and resort complex.
 Development plans include:

 - Up to 318 marina berths